-With problem loans/gross loans of 1.1% as of year-end 2020, SGKB's problem loan ratio remains elevated compared to its Swiss banking peers, while its coverage ratio of 26.7% as of year-end 2020 remains low when compared to its peers (despite a material improvement from the 20.2% recorded as of year-end 20191).
-The bank's exposure to regional large corporates as well as small and medium-sized enterprises results in somewhat higher problem loan ratios than what is reported for traditional retail mortgage loans in Switzerland.
+With problem loans/gross loans of 1.0% as of 30 June 2021, SGKB's problem loan ratio remains somewhat elevated compared to its Swiss banking peers, while its coverage ratio of 29.8% as of the same date also remains low when compared to its peers (despite a material improvement from the 20.2% recorded as of year-end 20191).
+The bank's exposure to regional large corporates as well as small and medium-sized enterprises results in higher problem loan ratios than what is reported for traditional retail mortgage loans in Switzerland.
 However, we believe that SGKB's risk management and controls allow for adequate assessment of the bank's inherent asset-quality risks, aided by a fair degree of diversification in its corporate loan book.

-SGKB's residential and commercial mortgage loan book (CHF25.3 billion as of year-end 2020), which is concentrated in the Canton of St. Gallen and Appenzell-Ausserrhoden, grew at a compound average growth rate of 4.4% during 2008-20, compared with 3.9% for the Swiss market, partially driven by the takeover of Vadian Bank in 2014.
-Despite the fact that the above-average growth did not continue in 2020 (+2.5% at SGKB versus +3.2% for the Swiss domestic market), the previous expansion of the mortgage book has increased the bank's susceptibility to potential shocks from the domestic real estate markets.
+SGKB's residential and commercial mortgage loan book (CHF26.0 billion as of 30 June 2021), which is concentrated in the Canton of St. Gallen and Appenzell-Ausserrhoden, grew at a compound average growth rate of 4.4% during the 2008-2020 period, compared with 3.9% for the Swiss market, partially driven by the takeover of Vadian Bank in 2014.
+The bank's mortgage book expanded by a further 2.8% during the first half of 2021 (H1 2021), which was again higher than the 2.6% growth in the overall Swiss domestic mortgage market.
+The above-average expansion of SGKB's mortgage book in recent years has increased the bank's susceptibility to potential shocks from the domestic real estate markets.
 However, we believe the bank would be well positioned to absorb any potential weakening of the Swiss housing market as its mortgage loan book is highly granular, with only a small proportion exhibiting a loan-to-value ratio above 60% (for further details, see our report Swiss cantonal banks can absorb house price shock).

 Exhibit 3

-SGKB's problem loan ratio remained stable
+SGKB's stock of problem loans decreased

 Coverage ratio remains below that of its peers

-The problem loan ratio is in accordance with our definition; since 2018, according to IFRS 9 reporting standards
+The problem loan ratio is in accordance with our definition; since 2018, according to IFRS9 reporting standards